Emel-H/React-Assignment/README.md

 ## Contact

-I can be contacted at my Linkedin profile.
+I can be contacted at my LinkedIn profile.

 [My LinkedIn page](https://www.linkedin.com/in/emel-j-h-415905169/)